 where we have used that, as $\tilde{Z}\tilde{X}X'$ is classical, there cannot be any entanglement across the $\tilde{Z}\tilde{X}X':\hat{Z}S\hat{E}$ partition, hence the second term in (\ref{eq:36}) has to be non-negative.
 Let us now define $g:\mc{P}_{\tilde{\mc{C}}}\to\mathbb{R}$,

 which can serve as a crossover min-tradeoff function for EAT channels $\{\mc{M}^\text{EAT}_i\}$.
-In order the obtain a efficiently numerically computable crossover min-tradeoff function, we now make use of the framework presented in \cite{winick2018reliable} to remove the dependency on Eves subsystem.
+In order to obtain an efficiently numerically computable crossover min-tradeoff function, we now make use of the framework presented in \cite{winick2018reliable} to remove the dependency on Eve's subsystem.